rock-the-vote/Voter-Registration-Tool-API-Docs/source/index.html.md

 * `GET /api/v4/registrant_reports/<ID>` - check the status of a particular report and get the download URL
 * `GET /api/v4/registrant_reports/<ID>/download` - download the contents of a registrant report in CSV format

-* `POST /api/v4/gregistrant_reports` - create report
-* `GET /api/v4/gregistrant_reports/<ID>` - check the status of a particular report and get the download URL
-* `GET /api/v4/gregistrant_reports/<ID>/download` - download the contents of a registrant report in CSV format

 ## V3